bangkokrb/rubyconfth/src/practicalities.md

   __Motorbike taxis__ are a popular way for locals to get around but due to the poor road conditions in Bangkok, and the lack of passenger helmets, can be very dangerous.
 Stick to regular taxis which give you more protection if there's an accident.

   "__Tuktuks__" are an iconic image of Bangkok, but really only used by tourists.
 If you want to ride one for fun, be sure to bargain the price with the driver as there are no meters.
-Some hotels have free tuktuks for their guests, for example the King Power Pullman provides tuktuk service around the Victory Monument area.
+Some hotels have free tuktuks for their guests.

   As an alternative to hailing a taxi, you can use the [Grab ride-hailing app](https://www.grab.com/th/en/download/), which works similarly to apps like Uber or Lyft.
 The app works well in English, and you can type in your destination and see an instant price for your journey.
 It works best if you have mobile data (a Thai SIM card is probably best for this) so you can access the Internet anywhere.
 The app will show the license plate of your vehicle.
 Prices are typically slightly more expensive than a taxi.
 Actual arrival times are often longer than stated on the app.
 Grab is especially useful if you are not on a main road where taxis are likely to be plentiful.
 An alternative to Grab is [Bolt](https://bolt.eu/) which is generally cheaper, though has fewer cars.
 {% endrendercontent %}